-As of October 1, 2019, the Apigee Classic Edge UI will be retired and no longer accessible.
-At this time all interaction with Apigee Edge will be done using the new Edge UI.
+As of October 1, 2019, the Apigee Classic Edge UI is retired and no longer accessible.
+All interaction with Apigee Edge is done using the new Edge UI.

 The new Edge UI delivers a set of enhancements and supports full backwards compatibility with the Classic Edge UI.